 For the first ever Contract of Infinity done by players, you gain a permanent status increase in luck.
-Your affinity with conversing with people has increased.
+Your affinity for conversing with people has increased.

-“The Contract of Infinity.”
-M2 whispered.
+“The Contract of Infinity,” M2 whispered.
 The angel dispersed into the light and burning fire of an Infinity mark stamped onto the paper.
-Then the paper split into two giving one for Zero and the other for M2.
+Then the paper was split into two giving one for Zero and the other for M2.

 “Do you know what you have done?”

-“It’s not bad you know.
-This contract is a fair.
+“It’s not bad, you know.
+This contract is fair.
 Think of it like a business contract.”

-“I know that, if any one of us break the contract we’re both screwed!
-You just handed one of the sacred contract bindings like it was some kind of tissue paper.”
+“I know that if any of us break the contract, we’re both screwed!
+You just handed one of the sacred contract bindings like some tissue paper.”

 M2 went silent.
-He thought it over on what Zero had just said.
+He thought over what Zero had just said.

 “Look.
 The Draconis Library is special.
 For King Diadem to have such a binding with the Drezo Regalia means something.
-I do not give up such sacred knowledge without a repercussion.
-You should know Knowledge is power and in the wrong hands it could do more damage than enlighten people.
+I do not give up such sacred knowledge without repercussion.
+You should know knowledge is power, which could do more damage than enlighten people in the wrong hands.
 I am just following what my ancestor has done.”

 “I’m fine with that.
-All I ask is for you to bring new books twice a month.”
+I ask you to bring new books twice a month.”